How Do I Book You?

 Yes you could, bus ask yourself, have they photographed a wedding before?
 Are they up to the all-day task?
 Do they have back-up equipment should a camera / lens / memory card fail?
 How will they store and safeguard your memories?
 Are they insured should any of your guests trip over their equipment?
 We understand the expense that accompanies a wedding, but we genuinely believe you should only trust the capture of the lasting memories of your biggest day in the hands of a professional, after all, it is your photographs that will remain with you forever.

 What Type Of Cameras Do You Use?

 We currently use professional grade Nikon cameras.
-More importantly, we use the highest quality Pro lenses which allow us to capture images in incredibly low light conditions without using flash.
+More importantly, we use the highest quality Pro lenses which allow us to capture images in incredibly low light conditions with minimal use of flash.

 The Vicar Has Expressed Concern Over Photographers Distracting The Ceremony.

 Every vicar or registrar we speak to has their wedding photographer horror story.
 That’s why we get in touch with the officiant ahead of your wedding to be sure of their ground rules.
 We’re there to record your big day, not to be the subject of it, so we’re extremely careful to act in a respectful way and not cause any difficulties for anyone involved.
 We avoid the use of flash during the ceremony unless it is absolutely essential and we’d discuss this ahead of time.

 Do We Need To Feed You On The Wedding Day?

 Yes please!
 A wedding is a long day for everyone, we do not expect a full wedding breakfast, but a hot meal at the same time you are eating is best.

 How Long Do We Wait To See Our Pictures?

 We will get your on-line gallery populated and available to you within two weeks of your wedding day, but we will get you a few sneak peeks earlier than that!